 Verdana was developed to have an airy style which helps people read it.

 It was also designed to be a practical font.
-It has soft edges and it's easy to read.
+It has soft edges, and it's easy to read.

-Verdana and Georgia work so well in emails because they were designed to fit the pixels of the screens.
+Work so well in emails because they were designed to fit the pixels of the screens.

 The question is why these fonts are used if they are not a sensible choice?